MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-protocols-sip.md

 The SIP proxy needs to calculate the next hop FQDN for new in-dialog client transactions (for example Bye or Re-Invite), and when replying to SIP Options.
 Either Contact or Record-Route are used.

 According to RFC 3261, Contact header is required in any request that can result in a new dialog.
 The Record-Route is only required if a proxy wants to stay on the path of future requests in a dialog.
+If a proxy SBC is in use with [Local Media Optimization for Direct Routing] (https://docs.microsoft.com/en-us/MicrosoftTeams/direct-routing-media-optimization), a record route will need to be configured as the proxy SBC needs to stay in the route.

-Microsoft recommends using only Contact header for the following reasons:
+Microsoft recommends using only Contact header if a proxy SBC is not used:

-- Per RFC 3261, Record-Route is used if a proxy wants to stay on the path of future requests in a dialog, which is not essential as all traffic goes between the Microsoft SIP proxy and the paired SBC.
-There is no need for an intermediate proxy server between the SBC and Microsoft SIP proxy.
+- Per RFC 3261, Record-Route is used if a proxy wants to stay on the path of future requests in a dialog, which is not essential if no proxy SBC is configured as all traffic goes between the Microsoft SIP proxy and the paired SBC.

 - The Microsoft SIP proxy uses only Contact header (not Record-Route) to determine the next hop when sending outbound ping Options.
-Configuring only one parameter (Contact) instead of two (Contact and Record-Route) simplifies the administration.
+Configuring only one parameter (Contact) instead of two (Contact and Record-Route) simplifies the administration if a proxy SBC is not in use.

 To calculate the next hop, the SIP proxy uses: